 1. Lack of Proper Training

 Quality management systems will not only involve quality managers, but also employees.
-Running through procedures and proper controls placed to avoid miscommunication makes all the difference.
+When training is insufficient, procedures are misunderstood, often leading to quality control failure and avoidable process breakdowns.

 2. Lack of Communication

 Negative assessments should never be ignored and should immediately be communicated to quality managers.
-Ignoring analytics and failure to use quality management systems as a means of communication can lead to disastrous results.
+Ignoring analytics and failing to use quality management systems as a means of communication can lead to disastrous results and recurring quality control failure examples across the organization.

 3. Inability to Integrate cross-functional Interactions